-2. This is a basic piping schematic.
-It as to be adapted to your application.
+2. This is a basic piping schematic and must be adapted to your application.

 3. Install a safety valve (temperature & pressure) on the domestic hot water line, as near as possible to the hot water heater connection and before any shut off valve.